EliotKhachi/publicZk/202201080221/README.md

 # What is Systems Engineering?

-Systems Engineering is:
+Systems Engineering is a customer-focused approach to engineering.
+It is a reflection of the organization's commitment to meet the customer's needs.

+1. Approach to engineering:
+    * A way of thinking [Systems Thinking](../202201110236).
+    * An interdisciplinary approach to engineering.
+    * Top-down approach to designing systems [What is a System](../202110032156).
+    * The treatment of subsystems as black boxes with functional, mechanical, electrical, and software interfaces.

+2. Customer-focused:
+    * A disciplined *execution of a series of processes* necessary to guide the organization to develop and operate a product [The Vee Model](../202110032218).
     * A rigorous focus on the *end product* and its enabling processes, as well as its internal and external operational environments.
     * A disciplined vision of the *stakeholders' expectations* throughout the project lifecycle.

-* A disciplined *execution of a series of processes* necessary to guide the organization to develop and operate a product.

-* Top-down approach

-* Life-cycle orientation [\[PLM - Product Lifecycle Management\]](../202203182210)

-* Interdisciplinary approach

-* A way of thinking [Systems Thinking](../202201110236)

 ## Tags
 #systems